 Sometimes there's only so much that editing can do to improve a story.
-After editing it over and over, it can seem as if the story isn't going anywhere.
+After editing it over and over, it can seem as if it isn't going anywhere.
 This has happened with my stories...if I mention that the story's older.
 With my newer stories, everyone's always enthusiastic about me editing them again.
-It's always … Continue reading Ideas for the worst?
+It's always positive. … Continue reading Ideas for the worst?

 The first time I realized something is wrong with me— No. Hold up.
-Is that wrong of me to say that?
-When you break me into pieces for something I created can I— No. I’ll start over.
+Is it wrong of me to say that?
+When you break me into pieces over something I created, can I— No. I’ll start over.
 Reset.
 Words on pages have always been my passion.
 No matter if I write it or not, it’s … Continue reading Your rejection

 Being able to write well isn’t the only thing it takes to be a writer.
-I’ve found being a valuable editor has helped me with my own writing as well.
-Editors have a keen eye for troubled story.
-They know the difference between times to use a comma and when to leave the words alone. … Continue reading A writer’s journey (part six) – editing jobs
+I’ve found that being a valuable editor has helped me with my writing as well.
+Editors have a keen eye for a troubled story.
+They know the difference between when to use a comma and when to leave the words … Continue reading A writer’s journey (part six) – editing jobs